 As a psychologist, I view sports as a training ground for not only the sport itself, but also for life and social skills.
 Here are some of the social and personal pluses of being involved in athletic activity, and how you can help your child achieve them.

-I've seen many youngsters with ADHD successfully participate in team sports, such as soccer, basketball, and softball.
+I've seen many children with ADD successfully participate in team sports, such as soccer, basketball, and softball.
 A large part of their enjoyment comes from sharing the experience with teammates.
 The child with ADHD can have a rough time "letting go," and learning not to "hog" the ball may be the first great step towards interacting well with a team.
 You might hear "It's not fair!" from your child in the beginning, but with help from a patient coach and plenty of encouragement, the results can be amazing.
 Plus, you'll see your child's progress in social interaction on the playing field spill over into other areas of his life.

 To help your child with specific skills, arrange for pre-practice training with the coach, or hire a personal trainer.
 One boy told me how his soccer "helper" taught him the rules in a one-on-one setting.
 He had the chance to grasp the basic rules, and he was better prepared for the team's next game.
 Rehearsal with Mom or Dad can also help your young athlete follow the coach's directions.

 If you have the skills, you might consider coaching yourself.
 As long as you don't play favorites, this could be an excellent solution for helping your child in his sport.

 A child with ADHD is easily distracted, but having a job as part of a team can help him learn to focus.
 One mom beamed as she reported that her son was the best goalie the team had.
 When the action was near him, he was riveted to the task and put his heart into the effort.